takanory/slides/20190615pyconth/PITCHME.md

 Note:

+* PyCon JP is a very good opportunity for you.
-* This yeas's PyCon JP will be held in middle of September.
+* PyCon JP will be held in middle of September.
 * I'm looking forward to seeing YOU again in PyCon JP.
-* OK, Let's talk about the main subject.
+* Well then, let's talk about the main topic.

 ---